-You will need a measured and smooth area in your garden for your new artificial grass.
+You will need a measured and smooth area in your garden for your new artificial grass in flagstaff.
 You’ll need to make sure that you dig deep enough to make sure that you remove any extra roots and plants.

 Clear away the weeds